mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 """"""""""""""""""

 If this option is chosen, the output file will contain event data.
-The output is not an event workspace but rather a group workspace which contains two child event workspaces one for the added event data and one for the added monitor data.
+The output is not an event workspace but rather a group workspace, which contains two child event workspaces, one for the added event data and one for the added monitor data.

 With **'Overlay Event Workspaces' Disabled** the event data from the files is added using the event